rick-hayek/aad-b2c-spa-aspnetcoreapi/web/how-to-setup-this-application-from-scratch.md

 ### Introducing routing

-Routing is an approach to map the requests to respective handler, just like the above `if` pathes.
+Routing is an approach to map the requests to respective handler, just like the above `if` paths.
 Express has this great feature which enables us getting rid of all those `if/else`.

 Update `app.js` as following (app-v4.js):